 Envoy also developed and executed the on and off-line marketing strategy for the project, in which we worked closely with researcher and writer Ruth Wilson of Tandem.
 Archive copy available on request.

-In response to the outcome of the EU Referendum in 2016, the Fawcett Society commissioned Envoy to design and build a new campaign website calling for a more equal future.
+In response to the outcome of the EU Referendum, the Fawcett Society commissioned Envoy to design and build a new campaign website calling for a more equal future.
 This responsive website features multiple parallax sections, clear signposting throughout, social media and email newsletter integration.

 Launched to coincide with the 60th anniversary of the introduction of child benefit, this campaign website collected email pledges urging the Chancellor of the Exchequer to increase child benefit and ensure that younger children get the same rate as the oldest child.